-Master Program in Communication Systems
+Masters Programme in Communication Systems

-This master program is highly competitive and aimed at the top students only.
+This masters programme is highly competitive and aimed at the top students only.
 To enter the program, candidates need a B.Sc. in Electrical Engineering or equivalent from an internationally well-renowned university.
 Candidates need a strong background in mathematics (in particular: linear algebra, signals and systems, Fourier methods, and probability theory).
 Candidates must be proficient in written and oral English.
 Knowledge of computer programming (Matlab and/or C++ or similar) is required for most master thesis and project work.

-The first 3 semesters consists of coursework and the final (4th) semester is dedicated to the master thesis project.
+The first 3 semesters consist of coursework and the final (4th) semester is dedicated to the master thesis project.
 The thesis project can be carried out either in the university, at a company, or abroad (the academic requirements are the same).

-Read an interview with one of our alumni
+Read an interview with one of our alumni.

 Admission/How to apply